mwfj/CMU_15213_CSAPP3E_Lab/2.BombLab/README.md

 ![secret_phase_bts](pic/secret_phase_bts.png)

-Now, we back to the answer we look for.
-Specifically, we need the return value of `fun7` to be 2.
+Now, we back to the part of finding the right input of secret_phase in order to avoid to bomb.
+Specifically, we need to input something to make the return value of `fun7` to be 2.

 According to the structure of the binary search tree and the picture I draw.
 There only have two nodes can achieve this, where they are `n32`(its value are 22) and `n43`(its value are 20).
 When I search the value of `n32` and `n43`, by following the logic of fun7, the return value of `fun7` will be 2.